Facebook iconA Complete Guide on AI Agents 2026

 AI Agent Architectures

-Agents can be grouped into five classes based on their degree of perceived intelligence and capability.
+AI agents are categorized into architectural classes based on their decision complexity, environmental awareness, and adaptive capacity.
 Just like developers often compare frameworks such as Angular vs React vs Vue to decide on the best fit for their projects, different AI agent architectures offer unique strengths depending on the use case.
 All these agents can improve their performance and generate better actions over time.

 Reflex-based architectures

-• The Simple reflex agents are the simplest agents.
-These agents take decisions on the basis of the current percepts and ignore the rest of the percept history.
+• Simple reflex agents operate using condition-action rules, responding solely to current percepts without historical context.
+These agents make decisions on the basis of the current percepts and ignore the rest of the percept history.

 • These agents only succeed in the fully observable environment.